 This course consists of solo and group performance, creating music, analysing music, understanding the language of music and aural perception.
 Students are expected to have knowledge of an instrument at this level.
-All standards are offered but an individual program can be arranged with the Teacher in Charge of Music.
+There are 3 standards offered for a total of 15 credits.
+These standards involve songwriting and production, live performance and playing a song back by ear.